How to Grade Pokemon Cards

 See how perfect these round corners are?
 This is what you want to see for a solid grade.

 This PSA 10 has a few white dots on the card itself, but they are pin dots.
 There are only 2 white dots on this PSA 10, had there been one more elsewhere, it could have been a PSA 9.
 Any whitening over the size of a pin dot is bad and might knock it down to a PSA 9 grade.
+There is no way to fix damage like this as it would venture into the dark arts of altering.

 Rule of thumb for PSA 10 centering: 55/45 on the front and 60/40 on the back.
 Although there have been reports of 60/40 on the front and 75/25 on the back getting PSA 10s but I suspect these are cheap cards that PSA doesn’t mind handing out 10s for.